Maine Links Page

 Maine State Prison Industries Showroom - Located on the right as you drive through downtown Thomaston heading towards Rockland is the Maine State Prison Industries Showroom.
 This is a very worthwhile stop.
 Quality products for sale, patiently crafted by men with plenty of time on their hands.
 You'll need to visit to purchase items, since they don't allow online purchases.

-The Maine State Tartan (and other State symbols) - Light blue for the sky, darker blue for the waters, dark green for the forests, and a thin red line for the bloodline of the people: these are the colors of the Maine State Tartan, designed in 1964 by Scottish Tartan designer, Sol Gilis, of Yarmouth, Nova Scotia.
+The Maine State Tartan (and other State symbols) - Archived version - Light blue for the sky, darker blue for the waters, dark green for the forests, and a thin red line for the bloodline of the people: these are the colors of the Maine State Tartan, designed in 1964 by Scottish Tartan designer, Sol Gilis, of Yarmouth, Nova Scotia.

 Maine Ulster Scots Project - The Maine Ulster Scots Project (MUSP) has been created to promote awareness of Maine's Scots-Irish heritage and to gather and archive the histories of Maine's Ulster-Scots families, up to and including the time of the American Revolution.
 That information will be periodically published and also taken directly to Maine's school children with volunteer programs sponsored by the St. Andrews Society of Maine.